-- E7.5.1 A = number of ordinary hours per week worked. - E7.5.2 B = one where the day counts as service or zero where the day does not count as service or is an unauthorised absence. - E7.5.3 C = number of calendar days in the year. - E7.5.4 D = number of weeks of annual leave an employee is entitled to a year. - E7.6 For the purpose of subclause E7.5 the basic leave entitlement is one of the following: - E7.6.1 In the case of 36.75 hour workers, 147 hours annual leave for each full year worked; or - E7.6.2 In the case of 38 hour workers, 152 hours annual leave for each full year worked. - E7.7 Shift workers who are regularly rostered to work on Sundays and work at least 10 Sundays in a year are entitled to an additional 5 days of paid annual leave per year. - E7.8 Shift workers rostered to work on less than 10 Sundays during which annual leave will accrue are entitled to additional annual leave at the rate of one tenth of a working week for each Sunday so rostered. - E7.9 If an employee moves from one ACTPS directorate to another, annual leave accrued with the first directorate will transfer to the second directorate. - E7.10 An annual leave credit does not accrue to an employee if the employee is absent from duty on leave for specified defence service, or full-time defence service.
+- E7.5.1 A = number of ordinary hours per week worked. - E7.5.2 B = one where the day counts as service or zero where the day does not count as service or is an unauthorised absence. - E7.5.3 C = number of calendar days in the year. - E7.5.4 D = number of weeks of annual leave an employee is entitled to a year. - E7.6 For the purpose of subclause E7.5 the basic leave entitlement is one of the following: - E7.6.1 In the case of 36.75 hour workers, 147 hours annual leave for each full year worked; or - E7.6.2 In the case of 38 hour workers, 152 hours annual leave for each full year worked. - E7.7 This subclause is not relevant to the Common Terms and Conditions for employees covered by this Agreement. - E7.8 This subclause is not relevant to the Common Terms and Conditions for employees covered by this Agreement. - E7.9 If an employee moves from one ACTPS directorate to another, annual leave accrued with the first directorate will transfer to the second directorate. - E7.10 An annual leave credit does not accrue to an employee if the employee is absent from duty on leave for specified defence service, or full-time defence service.
 If the employee resumes duty after a period of specified defence service, annual leave will accrue from the date the employee resumes duty. - E7.11 Employees will receive payment on separation from the ACTPS of any unused annual leave entitlement.